ghakena/github-cards-app/README.md

+# GitHub Cards App
+This is a simple React application that takes in a GitHub username as the input and returns a profile if there exists an account linked with the username entered.

 # Getting Started with Create React App
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts